wp-plugins/walking-log/readme.txt

 == Changelog ==

+= 1.2 =
+* The logs are now tracked by blog user, rather than having a single log per blog.
+* Added the ability to show a log for a specific user.
+* Some optimizations to prevent loading scripts when not needed.
+* Added admin options to control how data is preserved or deleted when the plugin is uninstalled.
+* Admin can flag exercise types and locations as global so they show for all users.
+* Security enhancements.

 = 1.1 =
 * Multisite network is now supported.
 * Added log viewing and editing from within admin pages.